Skip to content

 • Horizons — time-series data describing the apparent horizons

-• Waveforms — time-series data describing the extrapolated gravitational-wave modes
+• Waveform — time-series data describing the extrapolated gravitational-wave modes

 Installation#